Real Estate Title Insurance

 However, the title does not prove ownership.
 Because of legal complexities and specific procedures required to transfer title, someone other than the person specified in the title document could have a superior claim to the real estate.
 Title defects can result because of a defective probate or will, or even an incorrect description of the property or a gap in the title records of the property.
 There could also be unrecorded liens against the property, or other defects to the title, such as easements.

-A certificate of title or an attorney's opinion of title is a statement of opinion about the title when the certificate is issued, and based on a title search of the public records, from which an abstract of title is prepared, which is a historical summary of all transactions that have affected the title of the property.
+A certificate of title or an attorney's opinion of title is a statement of opinion about the title when the certificate is issued, and based on a title search of the public records, from which an abstract of title is prepared, which is a historical summary of all transactions which affected the title of the property.
 It cannot and will not show hidden defects which are not recorded, such as unrecorded liens, forged documents, or rights of parties in possession.

 Title insurance protects the buyer of property or the lender for the property against unknown defects in the title.
 For a one-time premium, the title insurance company, which is in the business of examining public records, preparing title abstracts, and selling title insurance, issues the insurance after doing a title search on the property.
 The company then issues a title binder (aka preliminary report of title) which describes the type of policy that will be issued, the name of the insured, the legal description of the real estate, the interest covered, conditions and stipulations, and all title exclusions which will include all known title defects.